Edgar L. Marston: Career

 After graduation from Law School, Marston practiced law in St. Louis for several years before moving to Texas where he was connected with the building of the oil industry in the United States.
 He joined his father-in-law's firm, Hunter, Evans & Co.
 In 1888, he helped organize the Texas Pacific Coal Company, which became the Texas Pacific Coal and Oil Company, and established his fortune.
 (Note: The Texas Pacific Coal and Oil Company was later bought by Samuel Bronfman in 1963 for $50 million.
 His heirs eventually sold it to the Sun Oil Co. in 1980 for $2.3 billion.)
-In Texas, he was credited with the founding several important oil developments, including the Ranger field (which became one of the leading oil producing fields in Texas) and the McClesky well which began flowing in October 1917.
+In Texas, he was credited with founding several important oil developments, including the Ranger field (which became one of the leading oil producing fields in Texas) and the McClesky well which began flowing in October 1917.
 He also served as Chairman of the Executive Committee of the Clinchfield Coal Company and was a director of the Davis Coal and Coke Company.

 In 1890, Marston joined DeWitt Clinton Blair and his family's New York bank and prominent stock brokerage house Blair & Co., as head of the bond department, before becoming a partner in 1893.
 The firm's primary business was managing the railroad interests linked to the Gould family and it underwrote a $50 million bond issue of the Western Pacific Railroad and helped in the financial management of the Denver and Rio Grande Western Railroad and the Western Maryland Railroad.
 In 1901, Marston was arraigned for illegal registration due to his relocation from the Bronx to Port Chester.
 In April 1920, Blair & Co. dissolved after merging with William Salomon & Co. (under the name of Blair & Co., Inc.).
 C. Ledyard Blair was named chairman of the board of directors, and Blair, Dennis, and Marston owned 48%, 30% and 22%, respectively, of the predecessor firm.
 In 1923, Marston retired from the firm, which merged with Bank of America in 1929, forming Bancamerica-Blair Corporation (later owned by Transamerica Corporation).

 In 1919, he was one of two representatives of investment bankers at the National Industrial Conference Board, which met in Washington, D.C.
 He also served as a director of the Astor Trust Company and the Bankers Trust.